smart-edge-open/ido-specs/doc/flavors.md

 This deployment flavor enables the following ingredients:

-- Kubernetes CNI: kube-ovn and SRIOV.
+- Kubernetes CNI: Calico and SRIOV.
 - SR-IOV support for kube-virt
 - Virtual Functions
 - CPU Manager for Kubernetes (CMK) with 16 exclusive cores and 1 core in shared pool.